tbolt/tbolt.space/_posts/2024-06-18-desktop-operating-systems-2024.md

 - Migration Assistant is underrated and makes moving from one machine to another really easy.
 - Mac App Store isn't great.
 It doesn't allow upgrade pricing and is generally full of junk.
 - Ads are creeping in, will likely get worse.
-- Notes.app is great and continues to get better and more capable.
+- Notes.app is brilliant and continues to get better and more capable.

 ### Linux

 Years ago, I enjoyed trying out different Linux distros, [window managers](https://en.wikipedia.org/wiki/Compiz), and extensions.
 It was fun spending hours making it [look like](https://www.reddit.com/r/unixporn/) you could [hack the Gibson](<https://en.wikipedia.org/wiki/Hackers_(film)>).
-However, nowadays, I'm less enthusiastic about tinkering and configuring systems.
+Nowadays, I'm less enthusiastic about tinkering and configuring systems.
 Fortunately, I've found that Ubuntu with Gnome offers a satisfying out-of-the-box experience.
 In fact, Gnome and [its app ecosystem](https://apps.gnome.org) reminds me of MacOS quite a bit.
-Two thumbs up to the Gnome developer team.
+Two thumbs up to the Gnome dev team.

 I maintained a Ubuntu instance for close to 10 years on my [HP N40L MicroServer](https://n40l.fandom.com/wiki/HP_MicroServer_N40L_Wiki).
 I loved that little machine and all the tinkering it afforded.
 Running anything but Linux on it would have felt weird.

 Linux is top-notch for [software development](https://world.hey.com/dhh/linux-as-the-new-developer-default-at-37signals-ef0823b7), and quickly becoming a compelling choice for gaming thanks to [Valve's Proton](https://github.com/ValveSoftware/Proton) and the [SteamDeck](https://www.steamdeck.com).
-I keep telling myself I'm going to switch my PC from Windows to Linux but it hasn't happened yet (dual-booting doesn't count!).
+I keep telling myself I'm going to switch my PC from Windows to Linux but it hasn't happened yet (I'm not counting dual-booting).

 It's [slowly gaining](https://arstechnica.com/gadgets/2024/03/linux-continues-growing-market-share-reaches-4-of-desktops) adoption which is great to see.
-The Windows hegemony may never be toppled but I'll be rooting for Linux.
+The Windows hegemony may never be toppled but I'm rooting for Linux.

 ![Linux Ubuntu on a Thinkpad T460s](/uploads/2024/06/linux.jpg)